quixio/quix-docs/docs/platform/glossary.md

 ## Deployment

-An instance of a project running in the serverless environment.
-When you deploy your project, you can specify a number of parameters such as allocated RAM, CPU count, number of replicas, and public URL.
+An instance of an application running in the serverless environment.
+When you deploy your application, you can specify a number of parameters such as allocated RAM, CPU count, number of replicas, and public URL.
 You can also specify whether you want it to run as a [job](#job) or a [service](#service), depending on your use case.
 A job runs only once, and service runs continuously.

+## Environment

+An environment is an entity that encapsulates a branch in your [project](#project), that contains the code for your [applications](#application).

+Each environment can use Kafka hosted by Quix, self-hosted Kafka, or on Confluent Cloud.

 ## Events